Tamil Nadu extends breakfast scheme to all 31,000 government schools

 Stalin has asked MPs and MLAs across party lines to launch the scheme in their constituencies, reported Deccan Herald.
 The government has allotted Rs 404 crore for the extension of the scheme.

-“I would like to call the scheme fund for school children, our future hopes, as financial investment rather than allocation of funds,” Stalin said today.
+“I would like to call the scheme fund for school children, our future hopes, as financial investment rather than allocation of funds,” Stalin said on Friday.
 “This is because the government has invested funds to improve students’ knowledge and motivation.
 That investment will definitely turn out to be a beneficial energy for the country.”

 The Centre’s midday meal scheme covers primary school children in government schools.
 Children in Class 1 to Class 5 are entitled to 100 grams of food grains, 20 grams of pulses, 50 grams of vegetables and greens and five grams of oils and fats under the scheme.
 Tamil Nadu and Gujarat have had midday meal schemes since the 1980s.